csdavids519/QuickSushi/README.md

 - Google Dev Tools was used for website testing and debug.
 - Google Light House was used for website testing.
 - [Am I responsive](https://ui.dev/amiresponsive) was used to generate an image of the site on different screen sizes.
+- [Markup Validation Service](https://validator.w3.org/) Was used to validate the HTML code.
+- [CSS Validation Service](https://jigsaw.w3.org/css-validator/) Was used to validate the CSS code.

 ---
 ## Design